As video conferencing has rapidly moved from work tool to social tool, interfaces should take a cue from the fun of early UI design and catch up.

 Introducing an alternate view mode into video chat software that made each person’s video feed an independently draggable window in a physical space would enable people to move off into side conversations.
 As you drag your window further from others, their volume could decrease, letting you hear those in your sub-group better.
 But the window would always show at least some of the space around you, letting you see how others are grouping in your “peripheral vision” just like you would in a physical space.

 Other digital analogs for physical interactions are fun to imagine: has your current conversation wound down?
 Drag your window over to another circle to see what’s going on over there.
 Want to whisper to someone?
 If they’re next to you, perhaps you could hold down a button on their video feed to boost your volume to them only – but others would be able to see you’re doing that, just like they could see you leaning in close in person.
 Maybe there’s even a way to raise your voice above the rest as you might to gather the group’s attention for an activity.

 As product ideas go, these are rather small.
 But the effect would feel like a completely new paradigm in video chatting.
 The key is to abandon many of the tenets that are central to the way we think of product design today.

-Trying to be “magical” and auto-sort, auto-place, and auto-decide how participants should experience the chat is very convenient for meetings where everyone just wants to join in without fiddling with anything, but is frustrating and tiring in a virtual happy hour or game night.
-Building an open space with very few parameters and maximal but simple control over how people use that space is the recipe for something exciting that might be used in ways the creators have never imagined.
+Trying to be “magical” and auto-sort, auto-place, and auto-decide how participants should experience the chat is convenient for meetings where everyone just wants to join in without fiddling with anything, but is frustrating and tiring in a virtual happy hour or game night.
+Building an open space with few parameters and maximal but simple control over how people use that space is the recipe for something exciting that might be used in ways the creators have never imagined.